BenediktHeinrichs/hiring-go/README.md

 # Go Hiring Project

-Provide a `CV.pdf` and scan & group it for relevant topics.
+Provide a `CV.pdf` to the web service and scan & group it for relevant topics.

 ## Usage